vext01/zesarux/README.md

 * Kempston mouse emulation

+* Uart bridge emulation: allows you to use a real uart-wifi connected to your computer, on Linux only (Windows, Mac can simulate it)

 * Supports Input spool text file to simulate keyboard press

 * Supports reading Pokes from .POK files